djx314/ohNoMyCirce/Shapeless.md

 [info] Done compiling.
 ```

-Remove the test code that has just been added and have fun.
+Remove the test code that has just been added.
+Have fun!

 The final version of the code above is [here](https://github.com/djx314/ohNoMyCirce/blob/master/src/test/scala/net/scalax/ohNoMyCirce/test/TestShapeless.scala).